rubensworks/article-quoted-triples-index/content/evaluation.md

 #### Storage size

-Our results from [](#figure-results-ingest-size) show that in terms of storage size, the singular dictionary and referential quoted dictionary approaches perform the best.
+The results from [](#figure-results-ingest-size) show that in terms of storage size, the singular dictionary and referential quoted triples dictionary approaches perform the best.
-The quoted dictionary and indexed quoted dictionary approaches on the other hand require significantly more memory.
+The quoted triples dictionary and indexed quoted triples dictionary approaches on the other hand require significantly more memory.
-Contrary to what we hypothesized in [](#approaches), the storage overhead of the singular dictionary for terms inside quoted triples is less significant than expected, and the gains from the removal of storage redundancy with the referential quoted dictionary are minimal.
+Contrary to what we hypothesized in [](#approaches), the storage overhead of the singular dictionary for terms inside quoted triples is less significant than expected, and the gains from the removal of storage redundancy with the referential quoted triples dictionary are minimal.
-The indexed quoted dictionary approach results in a significantly higher storage size due to the three indexes that are used to index quoted triples.
+The indexed quoted triples dictionary approach results in a significantly higher storage size due to the three indexes that are used to index quoted triples.

 #### Ingestion time

-As expected, we observe similar results in terms of ingestion time in [](#figure-results-ingest-time), where the singular dictionary and quoted dictionary are significantly faster than the referential and indexed quoted dictionary approaches.
+As expected, we observe similar results in terms of ingestion time in [](#figure-results-ingest-time), where the singular dictionary and quoted triples dictionary are significantly faster than the referential and indexed quoted triples dictionary approaches.
-These approaches are faster due to their simpler encoding approach, whereas the referential and indexed quoted dictionary approaches simply require more operations during triple encoding.
+These approaches are faster due to their simpler encoding approach, whereas the referential and indexed quoted triples dictionary approaches require more operations during triple encoding.

 #### Query execution time

-The results in [](#figure-results-query-low), [](#figure-results-query-med), and [](#figure-results-query-high) show that on average, the indexed quoted dictionary approach outperforms all other approaches.
+The results in [](#figure-results-query-low), [](#figure-results-query-med), and [](#figure-results-query-high) show that on average, the indexed quoted triples dictionary approach vastly outperforms all other approaches.
 This is most significant for triple patterns with medium selectivity due to the fact that this approach has indexes corresponding exactly to these queries, while the other approaches require iteration over all quoted triples.
-For triple patterns with low selectivity, the difference is smaller, but the indexed quoted dictionary approach is still faster overall.
+For triple patterns with low selectivity, the difference is smaller, but the indexed quoted triples dictionary approach is still faster overall.
-The difference for triple patterns with high selectivity is minimal, as the overhead of execution time of fetching the single query result lies not in the index lookup, but in the other aspects of the triplestore implementation, such as dictionary encoding of triple patterns.
+The difference for triple patterns with high selectivity is minimal, as the overhead of triple pattern dictionary encoding during query execution when fetching a single result becomes more apparent.